marcoisabella9/Robinhood-Portfolio-Dashboard/README.md

-# Portfolio Management Dashboard
+# Robinhood Portfolio Management Dashboard

 Welcome to the Portfolio Management Dashboard!
 This application is designed to help you manage your stock portfolio with ease.
-It provides a user-friendly interface to view your account overview, track transactions, trade stocks, and view detailed stock information.
+It provides a user-friendly interface with React to view your account overview, track transactions, trade stocks, and view detailed stock information.

 ## Features